cknow/awesome-validator/docs/string-type.md

 # String Type

-Validates if the given input is string.
+Validates whether the type of an input is string.

 Valid values: